Disabilities (ADA): North Carolina

 - In addition to the federal equal opportunity laws, North Carolina employers must comply with the state and local antidiscrimination laws, including the North Carolina Persons with Disabilities Protection Act and the North Carolina Equal Employment Practices Act.
 See Disability Discrimination in North Carolina.

-- North Carolina law prohibits discrimination against individuals with a handicap, individuals with sickle cell traits, and/or individuals with HIV.
+- North Carolina law prohibits discrimination against individuals with a handicap, sickle cell traits and HIV.
 See North Carolina Persons with Disabilities Protection Act; Sickle Cell Trait; HIV Status.

 - North Carolina law contains a specific prohibition against denying or refusing employment to any person, or terminating any person, because the person has requested genetic testing or because of the genetic information obtained concerning the person or a person's family member.
 See Genetic Testing.